 By sauteing the combination of chorizo, onion, paprika and garlic in a pan before adding to the slow-cooker, we get the best possible foundation to flavour this chorizo and butter bean stew.
 Without this step, we’d be putting all the raw ingredients into the pot at once, which would still offer an ok end result, but not the home-run that you achieve with this little extra step.

-To the same pan, add the chopped onion to sweat in the chorizo oil.
+3. To the same pan, add the chopped onion to sweat in the chorizo oil (Image 3).

-Once the onions have softened, add the tomato puree, minced garlic, paprika and cayenne pepper to fry for a minute.
+4. Once the onions have softened, add the tomato puree, minced garlic, paprika and cayenne pepper to fry for a minute (Image 4).

-Now add the fried onions, chopped tomatoes, butter beans, sliced cherry tomatoes and fried chorizo (reserving some for garnish).
+5. Now add the fried onions, chopped tomatoes, butter beans, sliced cherry tomatoes and fried chorizo (reserving some for garnish) to the slow cooker (Image 5).

-Add the stock and stir.
-Set the slow cooker to high and cook for a minimum of 3 hours.
-Depending on how powerful your slow-cooker is, it might take a bit longer.
+6. Add the stock and stir.
+Set the slow cooker to high and cook for a minimum of 3 hours (Image 6).

 When you are ready to serve, add with a dollop of sour cream, a sprinkle of chopped chives and an optional sprinkle of cheddar.